 - as to the law and practice concerning the formation (including the inadvertent formation) of contracts;

 - as to the current legal position and any internal policies on the execution of documents; and

 - as to the absolute importance of giving due care and consideration to every e-mail and whether the sender intends to authenticate, and be bound by, its contents.

-For further information, advice or training on any of the issues covered in this e-mail, please do not hesitate to contact Christina Gill or any member of Walker Morris’ Litigation & Dispute Resolution department.
+For further information, advice or training on any of the issues covered in this e-mail, please do not hesitate to contact any member of Walker Morris’ Litigation & Dispute Resolution department.